-Doreen Dotto invented the perfect game for kids who are learning to read (like my JJ) called UKloo.
+Doreen Dotto invented the perfect sight word game for kids who are learning to read (like my JJ) called UKloo.
 Maybe it will be perfect for you, too.
 It’s pronounced you-clue and will send your beginning reader on an exciting treasure hunt adventure.

 And, for prizes?
 We try to give each other the weirdest treasures possible, it’s totally hilarious.
 Recent treasures included: an empty box of cereal, a half-used lip balm, a gum wrapper.